dhuseby/did-git-spec/did-git-spec.md

 #### Repository DID

-There aren't currently any keys associated with the respository, so there will ne no need to update the Public Keys in the DID document.
+There aren't currently any keys associated with the respository, so there will be no need to update the Public Keys in the DID document.
 The process to change the maintainers or the canonical endpoint should be defined in the `did/governance.md` file.